chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

 matter of taste.

 The main thing to do is print the time over and over.
-The inital value of the time is 10.
+The initial value of the time is 10.
 We are going to want to keep printing until the time is down to 1, so we *continue* while the time is at least 1, meaning the continuationCondition can be ``time >= 1``, or we could use ``time > 0``.